Claudia Balducci / Kevin Wallace

 - Howard Johnson/Morris Kremen (Rotary First Harvest) and Steve Peters (New Bethleham)

-- Martin Clavejo (Colombia Water) and Steve Roberts (Haiti Water)
+- Martin Clavijo (Colombia Water) and Steve Roberts (Haiti Water)

-- John Martinka (Computers for the World) and Mitch Freeman (Scholarships)
+- John Martinka (Computers for the World) and Mitch Freedman (Scholarships)

 October 8th is a ROTARY DAY!!

 After you’ve spent the morning at the Adoption Party,

 join us in the LTF Ratskeller for Oktoberfest!